ryanp543/autotuner/README.md

 TLDR; This library allows one to take a Unified Robot Description Format (URDF) file and matrices describing the passive suspension as inputs in order to generate PID gains that guarantee stability for robotic arms mounted on flexible bases.

 The files provided in this repository are intended to be placed into a ROS package if you are using Gazebo to run simulations, as the provided example does.
 However, if you only desire to use the scripts to generate the PID gains and/or optimize a trajectory, feel free to just run the python files in the /script/TrajectoryPlanner directory according to the steps below.
 Otherwise, make sure to create a catkin package in your src file, delete the default package.xml and CMakeLists.txt files, and clone this repository into your package folder (and run catkin_make or catkin build, of course).
-All development of this library was done on an Ubuntu operating system.

 ![alt text](/flowchart.JPG?raw=true)

 ## Requirements

+All Python files are compatible with Python 2.
+Development of this library was done on an Ubuntu 18.04.5 operating system.

 ## Generating PID Gains